teambit/docs/docs/getting-started/whats-next.md

 Check out [Building with Bit](/building-with-bit/manage-workspace), a more in-depth guide on using Bit including [documenting components](/building-with-bit/documenting-components), [testing components](/building-with-bit/testing-components), [versioning components](/building-with-bit/versioning-components) and much more as well as how to use [Bit with pre-existing components](/reference/pre-existing-components).

+## Extending Bit

+Bit is fully extendable meaning you can customize it to your liking.
+Learn how to [create your own component generator](/extending-bit/creating-a-custom-generator) or [add a new tab to the workspace](/extending-bit/adding-a-new-tab) for example.

 ## Component Architecture

 Check out [Component Architecture](/component-architecture/thinking-in-components) to learn more about how to think in Components.